Hydrochoerus hesperotiganites

 Hydrochoerus hesperotiganites is an extinct species of capybara that lived in San Diego County, California, during the Rancholabrean stage of the Pleistocene (between 130,000 and 80,000 years ago).
 It is currently the only known capybara of the genus Hydrochoerus found in North America.
 It was closely related to the modern Greater and Lesser Capybara.

 History and naming

-The holotype specimen of H. hesperotiganites was collected by the San Diego Society of Natural History by Bradford O. Riney during mitigation monitoring at the Town Center North shopping center, City of Oceanside, California.
-The fossil was recovered from the lower of two stratigraphic units, consisting of sandstone, mudstone and siltstone dating to the Pleistocene.
+The holotype specimen of H. hesperotiganites was collected by Bradford O. Riney of the San Diego Natural History Museum during mitigation monitoring at the Town Center North shopping center, Oceanside, California, on March 5, 1994.
+The fossil was recovered from the lower of two stratigraphic units consisting of sandstone, mudstone, and siltstone dating to the Pleistocene.
 The sediments more specifically most likely date to the Rancholabrean based on typical mammal fauna of that age and the presence of Bison latifrons from possibly correlative strata upriver from the locality.

-The species name "hesperotiganites" translates to "western pancake" from the Greek words "hesperos" (western) and "tiganites" (pancake), chosen to reflect both the geographic location of the holotype skull as well as its crushed state.
+The species name "hesperotiganites", first published in 2022 in the journal Vertebrate Anatomy Morphology Palaeontology, translates to "western pancake" from the Greek words "hesperos" (western) and "tiganites" (pancake), chosen to reflect both the geographic location of the holotype skull as well as its crushed state.